-Vintage wedding dresses are good for many reasons, but the most persuasive reason brides-to-be should consider one is that they come with a guarantee: You can own and wear something no one else will have seen at any other wedding in real life or otherwise (and by otherwise, we're talking about Instagram, of course).
-Not only that, but vintage dresses also tend to be less expensive than brand-new creations.
-A hyper-detailed dress you don't have to fork out the big bucks for?
-Sounds like a stylish plan.
+Vintage frocks are good for many reasons, but the most persuasive reason brides-to-be should consider one is that they come with a guarantee: You can own and wear something no one else will have seen at any other wedding in real life or otherwise (and by otherwise, we're talking about Instagram, of course).
+Not only that, but these dresses are a more sustainable option too.
+Adding to this, vintage dresses also tend to be less expensive than brand-new creations.
+A hyper-detailed dress you don't have to fork out the big bucks for, and are good for the environment?
+Sounds like a stylish, sustainable plan.

 Pictured: Bianca Jagger at her wedding to Mick Jagger